One Day Winter Skills Courses

 - Packed lunch including a hot drink and spare snacks

-- You will also need an ice axe and crampons (rated at least C1 – not ‘spikes’) – which you can hire when you make your booking.
+- You will also need an ice axe and crampons (rated at least C1 – not ‘spikes’) can be hired when booking for £12.50 per day

 *The instructor reserves the right to refuse to take anyone on the day who does not have the correct personal clothing and boots.
 No jeans please, and avoid cotton baselayers.

 You must also be able to agree to the following conditions:

 - I have read the list of relevant medical conditions listed below* and none of them applies to me.